diggerino/digio/README.md

 ```

 #### Arguments containing multiple values
-Some commands also have optional, multiple-valued arguments.
+Some commands also have multiple-valued arguments.
 For instance the create droplet
 command.
 Here, you can create a comma separated list that will be passed along as a single
 argument.
 In this command, the ```<ssh_keys> <backups> <ipv6> and <priv_net>```
 are not required by the API, and can be set to null.